 Jason Conception must be pissed about cancelling his dothraki classes

-― panettone for the painfully alone (mayor jingleberries), Tuesday, 3 November 2015 01:53 (ten months ago) Permalink
+― panettone for the painfully alone (mayor jingleberries), Tuesday, 3 November 2015 01:53 (eleven months ago) Permalink

 that freddie post is interesting in its assessment of cultural criticism but it's completely insane to me that while writing about a publication that died because of finances he's unable to connect the economic reality of cultural criticism to what he calls "upper middlebrow" i.e. if a publication that did an entire week's worth of cross-platform content on paul thomas anderson couldn't survive then the last thing that publication needs to do is dedicate those resources to wong kar wai